 - It’s the reason we were the first veterinary hospital in the US to receive B-Corporation Certification

 - It’s the reason why we were the first hospital in the Chicago-area to achieve VetCot Level I Trauma Certification (one of just twelve veterinary hospitals internationally)

 This helps differentiate us from other specialty hospitals.
-We lead the way in progressive medical treatments and are one of the few private hospitals and the first in Illinois to offer –
+We lead the way in progressive medical treatments and are one of the few private hospitals in the country and the first in Illinois to offer –